zznate/byotransport-cassandra/README.md

+# Overview
 This project demonstrates how to create your own transport for Apache Cassandra.
+It was created in support of a lightning talk at the 2013 Cassandra Summit in San Francisco, CA.

+## Quick Start
 In this demo, we use Vert.x and Groovy to apply a column level filter to our results.

 If you are super impatient, download the source, use maven to install: